vlstill/tedi/memory-models.md

 ## Relaxed Memory Order {#sec:rmo}

 The relaxed memory order (RMO) further relaxes NSW by allowing all pairs of memory operations to be reordering provided they don't access the same memory location.
-Operational semantics for RMO usually involves guessing loaded value at the point of the load instruction and validating it later.
+Operational semantics for RMO usually involves guessing loaded value at the point of the load instruction and validating the guess later.
 A relaxation not allowed under NSW but allowed under RMO is demonstrated by the example in \autoref{fig:rmo}.

 Examples of hardware architectures with RMO-like memory models are POWER, ARM, and Alpha \cite{hw_view_for_sw_hackers}.